vaibhav20325/GameOfLife/README.md

 Ensure that you have the images in the same folder.

-**The design folder has all the designs,you can make your add your own deisgn in custom.txt or copy one from <http://www.radicaleye.com/lifepage/glossary.html>**
+**The design folder has all the designs,you can add your own deisgn in custom.txt or copy one from <http://www.radicaleye.com/lifepage/glossary.html>**

 At the heart of this game are four rules that determine if a cell is live or dead.
 All depend on how many of that cell's neighbors are alive.